Have You Been to Australia’s Most Beautiful Beaches?

 Manly Beach, NSW

 37/101One of the best parts of a day at Manly Beach is the dreamy, 30-minute ferry ride across Sydney Harbour from Circular Quay.
-Tap on with your opal card and catch the F1 boat, disembark at the only stop and walk 10 minutes up The Corso to the sand.
+Tap on and catch the F1 boat, disembark at the only stop and walk 10 minutes up The Corso to the sand.

 Image credit: Alamy Stock Photo